pni-lab/PUMI/Docs/windows_setup.md

 ![interpreter5](images/w16.png)

+*Now you are ready to start developing PUMI!*

-- Finally, on the bottom part of the screen, go to *Services*.
-Press the green arrow on the left to connect the Docker container:
+*Note: If you need to check the status of the Docker container, you can do it on the bottom part of the screen, in *Services*.
+If Docker is not connected, press the green arrow on the left:*

 ![Docker_connect](images/w17.png)

-You should be able to see the PUMI container.
-Press start to run it:
+*You should be able to see the PUMI container and press start to run it:*

 ![Pumi_run](images/w18.png)

-*Now you are ready to start developing PUMI!*